 - What opportunities did you take advantage of while expanding globally?
 How did SEO help to increase your company’s chance of success?

 The majority of our users discover Khan Academy from the search results.
 We’ve had users from all over the world discover Khan Academy and want to support our mission to provide a free, world‑class education for anyone, anywhere.
 They want to get involved in helping us make this content available globally.
 As a result, we have a fantastic team of international volunteers who help make our content accessible in dozens of languages.
 Today we’re available in 36 languages and 190 countries.
 Khan Academy would not have its existing level of global reach without the efforts of these valued volunteers.

 Contributor: Nitin Manchanda

 Role: Global Head of SEO, Omio

 - What is the role of SEO in your business?
 How has SEO helped in the global expansion?

 SEO is one of the key traffic drivers for us.
-It’s a demand based channel and goes hand in hand with global expansion strategy.
-We plan to enter in new markets where we see some demand and then SEO helps us capture that.
+It’s a demand based channel and goes hand in hand with a global expansion strategy.
+We plan to enter new markets where we see some demand, and then SEO helps us capture that.
 Also, if we’re not present in a market but see people finding us somehow on search engines and finding our product useful, this gradually builds the business expansion case for us with the local touch 🙂

 - What issues has your company faced while expanding globally?
 How did you manage them (it can be SEO or business-related)?